mayur29/mayur29/README.md

 🔭 I’m currently working on ...

 I am working as Engineering Manager in Advanced Analystics & AI Team in E.ON .
 I have 14+ experince building products across domains .
 For past 2 years , I have been focussing on Data Driven projects in Energy sector .
 In my private time , I love coding in Python .
-Now days learning Pytorch and Graph Neural Network
+Now days learning Pytorch and Graph Neural Network.
+I was invited to speak at Big Data & AI World Conference in Nov 2020 .
+You can find video at https://vimeo.com/472984729/c6c84914ec

 🌱 My Medium Blog ...

 You can checkout my medium blog at https://medium.com/@sand.mayur

 👯 I’m looking to collaborate on ...